sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Azure-Search.md

   - Set size, language, and title as **Sortable**.
 It doesn't make sense to sort for the content since it is a free text
   - Set size, storage_name, language, and title as **Facetable**, so you can use this categorization for fast searching
   - Set content, content_type, language and title as **Searchable**, you want to be able to search on all of them.
   - Mark the **Analyzer** checkbox and set all the fields for "Standard - Lucene".
-But navigate trought the other language options.
+Navigate trought the other language options, to see what is available.
 The Analyzer takes the terms a user enters and works to find the best matching terms in the Index.
 Azure Search includes analyzers that are used in technologies like Bing and Office that have deep understanding of 56 languages
   - Click the **Suggester** checkbox and enter any suggester name you like.
 Choose content and title to be the fields to look for term suggestions.
 The Suggester feature helps the user of terms, as you can see in web search engines.
 - If your configuration looks like the image below, click the blue **OK** button.
 A validation will be made